 ⚈ INT UNSIGNED for AUTO_INCREMENT (do you really need > 4 billion, hence BIGINT?)

 ⚈ Use 100-1000 rows per batch INSERT or DELETE

 ⚈ innodb_flush_log_at_trx_commit = 1 for safety; = 2 for speed or clustering (Galera, PXC, etc)

 ⚈ MySQL can do thousand(s) of 'simple' queries per second

 ⚈ Ordinary disks (HDD) cannot do more than about 100 operations/sec

-⚈ MySQL 'never' uses more than one CPU core per connection (even with PARTITIONs)
+⚈ MySQL 'never' uses more than one CPU core per connection (even with UNION or PARTITION)

 5.7 Limits chapter

 Limits on InnoDB Tables